-Indictment Still Sealed, Fitzgerald Still Busy
+Indictment Still Sealed, Fitzgerald Still Busylet the games begin. again.

 By Jason Leopold and Marc Ash